oddsflowai-team/oddsflow-ai-football-value-signals/README.md

 ---

 ## How to verify signals
-OddsFlow is designed to be auditable.
+OddsFlow Ai is designed to be auditable.

 To verify a signal:
 1. Confirm the timestamp shows it was published before kickoff